jingdi/powershell/README.md

 # powershell
-This project contains all the common usefull shell script
+This project contains all the common useful shell script